 CVE-2018-4878 is a use-after-free vulnerability in Adobe Flash Player affecting versions before 28.0.0.161, including 28.0.0.137 and earlier.
-The flaw is described as a dangling pointer condition in the Primetime SDK related to media player handling of listener objects; some reporting further places the issue in the DRMManager "initialize" call.
-Successful exploitation can corrupt memory and permit arbitrary code execution in the context of the Flash Player process.
-Public reporting states the vulnerability was exploited in the wild in January and February 2018, including delivery via malicious Microsoft Office documents containing embedded Flash content (SWF).
+The flaw is caused by a dangling pointer in the Primetime SDK related to media player handling of listener objects; reporting also identifies the vulnerable code path as involving the DRMManager initialize call.
+By triggering the stale object reference after the underlying object has been freed, an attacker can corrupt memory and gain control of execution flow.
+Successful exploitation allows arbitrary code execution in the context of the user running Flash content.
+The vulnerability was exploited in the wild as a zero-day in targeted attacks and was commonly delivered through malicious Microsoft Office documents containing embedded Flash content.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.